 A sturdy wall mount support for the turntable

-Design and fabrication by: The Analog Dept.
+Design and fabrication at: The Analog Dept.

 Material is to be mild steel in 2 shapes.
 1 inch square (.07 wall) seamless tubing, and 1/8 inch thick plate (2 different widths).
 The various pieces are to be welded together using a Victor oxy-acetylene set.
 The completed rack is to be bolted to the load bearing stud structure behind the sheetrock wall with six 5/16 x 3 inch lag bolts. (lag bolt = A kind of hex head bolt designed to screw securely into wood) The main goal is to maximize rigidity of the TT mount while isolating from floor vibrations. (very springy 3rd story floor) The four ball studs are designed to support a rigid granite plate shelf which in turn supports the turntable itself.
 The ball studs thread into coupling nuts where are welded to the interior of the square tubing.